-South Africa has undergone radical Social and Economic development in recent decades and this has shaped the way the country is today.
-As a powerful economic force on the African continent and an increasingly important player globally as a developing world economy, South Africa is a fascinating place to study Social and Economic development.
-Visiting students have the opportunity to engage with the economic factors and social realities that are defining this modern African country, with an expert facilitator to accompany them on their journey.
+South Africa has undergone radical social and economic shifts in recent decades and this has affected the Republic in many ways.
+As a powerful economic force on the African continent and an increasingly important player globally as a developing world economy, South Africa is a fascinating place to study social and economic development.
+This program offers participants the opportunity to engage with the economic factors and social realities that are defining this modern African country, with an expert facilitator to accompany students on their journey.

-This module is hosted in Cape Town, South Africa.
-Cape Town is a dynamic world class city that reflects the dichotomy of South Africa’s current economic climate where elements of the first world and the third world exist side by side.
+This program is based in Cape Town, South Africa.
+Cape Town is a dynamic, world-class city that reflects the dichotomy of South Africa’s current economic climate where elements of the first world and the third world exist side by side.
 Cape Town offers a fascinating window into the abundance of economic potential that exists in South Africa as well as the challenges that hinder economic growth.
 Cape Town is a hub of social, cultural, historical and economic realities that define South Africa.

 Customize Your Program

 Our friendly and experienced team will work closely with you to develop your custom faculty-led program from conceptualization to execution.
 We believe every journey to Africa gives students the opportunity to learn and transform and we pride ourselves in our ability to create unique, sustainable and truly African transformative learning journeys.

 Gold Restaurant caters an experience to the opulent heartbeat of African cuisine and culture.
 Tailoring it’s menu to the diversity found across the African continent, Gold Restaurant offers a gourmet selection seasonally adapted from North, Sub-Saharan, and Southern Africa.
 Beforehand, guests have the opportunity to join in a djembe drumming session.
 Feel the pulse of Africa as you drum and dine.